kubuka/SQL-1-LeagueOfLegends-Ranked-Insights/README.md

 ## Team Kills and Win Probability

-`teamkills_winrate.sql` evaluates how often the team with more kills ends up winning the match by comparing total team kills and outcomes across all games.
+`team_kills_winrate.sql` evaluates how often the team with more kills ends up winning the match by comparing total team kills and outcomes across all games.

 ### SQL
 ```sql